daos-stack/daos/src/vos/README.md

 To provide this level of flexibility VOS hashes the keys with an assumption that with a fast and consistent hash function one can get the same hash-value for the same key.
 This way the actual key is stored once along with the value, and the hash-value of the key is used in the index structure.
 A lightweight hash function like xxHash  MurMur64  can be used.
-To verify hash collisions, the ‚actual key‚ in the KV store must be compared with the ‚actual key‚ being inserted or searched, once the node is located.
+To verify hash collisions, the "actual key" in the KV store must be compared with the "actual key" being inserted or searched, once the node is located.
 Although with a good hash function collision is a remote chance, comparison of keys is required for correctness.
 But the approach of hashing keys still avoids having to compare every huge key in the search path, which would save lot of CPU cycles especially during lookups.